Chronological List of Biblical Texts

 Influenced:

-Part of: Gnostic Gospels.
+Part of Gnostic Gospels

-c.
-200 CE Acts of Peter and the Twelve.
-Apocryphal Acts of Apostels.
+Acts of Peter and the Twelve

 Dated: Second-Fourth Century CE